 What does that mean for the industry and smaller projects?

-The increasing use and importance of BIM means that all parties of the building industry should start developing an understanding of BIM.
+The increasing use and importance of BIM mean that all parties in the building industry should start developing an understanding of BIM.

 Disclaimer: This publication by Morrissey Law & Advisory is for general information and commentary only and should not be considered or relied upon as legal advice.
 Formal legal advice should be sought in relation to any matters or transactions that may arise in relation with communication.